 Shelley Geballe, JD, MPH (Board Secretary)

-Attorney Geballe is on the faculty of Yale School of Public Health and Yale Law School, where she teaches courses in public health law, health disparities, and legislative advocacy.
+Attorney Geballe is a Professor of Clinical Public Health at the Yale School of Public Health.
 A co-founder of CT Voices for Children and its President until 2008, Attorney Geballe now serves as its distinguished senior fellow.
-A former civil rights attorney, she was a founding member of Yale’s Center for Interdisciplinary Research on AIDS (CIRA) and has done national and international consulting in the areas of public health and AIDS law.
+She also co-taught the Legislative Advocacy Clinic at Yale Law School for several decades and early in her career practiced civil rights law with the CT ACLU.
+A founding member of Yale’s Center for Interdisciplinary Research on AIDS (CIRA) she has done national and international consulting in the areas of public health and AIDS law.
 Her publications include “Forgotten Children of the AIDS Epidemic” (Yale University Press, 1995).
-Attorney Geballe is a founding Board member of The Connecticut Mirror.
-She received her BA from the University of Michigan, and her law and public health degrees from Yale.
+A founding Board member of The Connecticut Mirror, she received her BA from the University of Michigan, and her law and public health degrees from Yale.

 Mr. Hudson is Executive Director of the Leon Lowenstein Foundation.
 Previously, he was a vice president of the National Audubon Society, executive director of the state office, Audubon Connecticut, and president of the Emily Hall Tremaine Foundation with successful philanthropic investment in clean energy and climate protection policies, including the creation of the first-in-the-nation Green Bank in Connecticut.
 His experience also includes service as executive director of the Jane Goodall Institute and as a vice president at the National Wildlife Federation.
 He began his career as a senior legislative aide to then-U.S. Senator Lowell Weicker.

 Mr. Janowski is the Director of Mission Advancement for the Brotherhood of Hope, a community of religious Brothers who represent the Catholic Church on college campuses.
 Prior to joining Brotherhood of Hope in September 2017, Zach was Director of External Affairs and an investigative reporter at Yankee Institute for Public Policy over seven years.
 Other journalism roles that Zach has held include founding RaisingHale.com, a Robert Novak Journalism Fellowship, and six months as a visiting member on the Hartford Courant editorial board.